 The University of New England is regionally accredited by the New England Commission of Higher Education (NECHE).
 This is the same accrediting body that accredits most non-profit New England colleges and universities, such as those found on this list.

 This curricular structure is also a major reason why our program has so few “all-but-dissertation” (ABD) students.
-ABD is a somewhat common issue in doctoral programs in which students complete their coursework but, for a variety of reasons, never finish or present their final dissertation.
+ABD is a somewhat common issue in doctoral programs in which students complete their coursework but, for a variety of reasons, never finish or present and defend their final dissertation.
 By spreading out the work over the course of the program rather than all at the end, we strongly position our students to complete and present their dissertation on time.

 Another reason to consider our program is the opportunity to explore an interest in intellectual development and scholarship.
 Our program requires original research and relies on the application of theory and research to practice.
 We have engaged with our students and faculty to create a truly integrated program in which lessons are immediately applicable to almost any work situation.

 Absolutely!
 Our 100% online format means that you complete your coursework on your own schedule.
 Without the need to commute to class, you can log in and review readings or complete assignments any time and any place you can bring your computer and access the internet.
 Your instructors and peers will understand the need for time management, as they are all busy individuals as well.
-Together, you can conduct thorough discussions and peer reviews efficiently.

 Our motto is “a successful student is a supported student.”
 Upon entering the program, you will be assigned a dedicated Student Support Specialist to provide you with support and to answer any questions you may have.